-Montana Paralegal Career Guide
+Montana Paralegal Career and Salary Guide

-Table of Contents:
+Table of Contents

 - Paralegal Certification

 - Paralegal Career and Salary Outlook

 Montana is one of the few states that regulates the paralegal profession, requiring paralegals to meet certain educational, experiential, or certification requirements, including continuing education hours in some cases.
 To be eligible to become a paralegal in Montana, candidates must have earned one of the following:

 - An associate’s or bachelor’s degree in paralegal studies from an accredited school

 - A bachelor’s degree in any subject with at least 18 credit hours of paralegal studies coursework